MaxWenzel/tooling/README.md

 - [wal2json](https://github.com/eulerto/wal2json): JSON output plugin for changeset extraction
 ## Apache Projects

+- [jclouds](https://jclouds.apache.org/): an open source multi-cloud toolkit for the Java platform that gives you the freedom to create applications that are portable across clouds while giving you full control to use cloud-specific features.

+## Managing Workflows

+- [Luigi](https://github.com/spotify/luigi): a Python module that helps you build complex pipelines of batch jobs.
+It handles dependency resolution, workflow management, visualization etc. It also comes with Hadoop support built in.
 - [Airflow](http://airflow.apache.org/): a platform created by the community to programmatically author, schedule and monitor workflows.
-- [jclouds](https://jclouds.apache.org/): an open source multi-cloud toolkit for the Java platform that gives you the freedom to create applications that are portable across clouds while giving you full control to use cloud-specific features.

 ## API